carnival-data/carnival-demo-biomedical/docs/walkthrough.md

 # Research Problem
-For this example the researcher is looking for a case and control cohort of patients that meet certian criteria:
+For this example the researcher is looking for a case and control cohort of patients that meet certain criteria:

-*IN PROGRESS, pending info on EHR data*

 >Cases
->* Age - between 18 and 55
+>* Aged between 18 and 35, inclusive
->* At least two healthcare encounters with indications of *DISEASE* via *CRITERIA*
+>* At least two healthcare encounters with indications of *employment*
+>* Diagnosis of *hypertension*
->* Has been perscribed medication *XXX*
+>* Has been prescribed medication *lisinopril*
->* Self-reported social history of drinking or smoking
+>* Self-reported social history of *smoking*
->

 >Controls
->* Age - between 18 and 55
+>* Aged between 18 and 35, inclusive
+>* At least two healthcare encounters with indications of *employment*
->* No indications of *DISEASE* via *CRITERIA*
+>* No diagnosis of *hypertension*
->* Has not been perscribes medication *XXX*
+>* Has not been prescribed medication lisinopril
 >* Self-reported social history of drinking or smoking

 ## Examining the Source Data
 There are two synthetic relational datasources: